aeon-fruit/UberIlliWNSim/README.md

 ```

 ## Disclaimer and citations
-Before using Uber WN IlliSim, you should be fully aware, while this library is under the MIT license, its main dependency, namely Illinois WNSim, has a proprietary license.
+Before using Uber Illi WNSim, you should be fully aware, while this library is under the MIT license, its main dependency, namely Illinois WNSim, has a proprietary license.

 https://cogcomp.seas.upenn.edu/page/software_view/IllinoisWNSimJava